dartraiden/NVIDIA-patcher/docs/README.md

 1. Download patched files from [releases](https://github.com/dartraiden/NVIDIA-patcher/releases) (you can find an archive of previous versions [here](https://disk.yandex.ru/d/5LO4wqy177XZyw)).

-* [latest](https://github.com/dartraiden/NVIDIA-patcher/releases/latest) — if you want to use mining card in pair with any AMD/Intel graphic or any supported NVIDIA discrete graphic.
+* [latest](https://github.com/dartraiden/NVIDIA-patcher/releases/latest) — if you want to use your card in pair with any AMD/Intel graphic or any supported NVIDIA discrete graphic.
-* 516.61 - if you want to use [RTX 3080 Ti 20 GB](https://videocardz.com/newz/unreleased-geforce-rtx-3080-ti-with-20gb-memory-shows-up-with-overclocking-support).
 * 472.12 — if you want to use mining card in pair with old NVIDIA discrete graphic (GeForce 600 Series, GeForce GT 710-740, GeForce GTX 760-780 Ti).
 * 446.14 — if you want to use mining card (only PXXX, not CMP-cards) in SLI setup (see [SLI hack](#SLI-hack)).